SeanTolstoyevski/paket/README.md

 So when you think about it, the data1.eng file in the /datas folder is not written as data/data1.eng.
 If you suspect your filenames have been leaked and their purpose has been compromised, you can examine the "-a" flag.

-* `-i`
+* `-i` – Iteration for PBDFK2

 In modern technologies, using a plaintex key is equivalent to suicide.
 PBDFK2 creates a much more complex brute forge scenario by repeatedly hashing the key in the specified number loop.
-Now instead of plaintex key, a key that has been hashed 12000 times is used.
+For example, instead of plaintex key, a key that has been hashed 12000 times is used.
 The person trying to guess the key must know the iteration, find the salt, and guess the hash function correctly.
 All of this complicates the process.
 You can choose an iteration number by performing the appropriate tests according to the architecture you are targeting.
 For modern CPUs, hashing and loops appear to be simple functions.
 For this reason, values above 50000 can be considered good.
 However, relying only on PBDFK2 is not very accurate either.

+* `-k` – AES Encryption Key

+key to use for AES encryption.
+Paket currently only **uses AES256**.
+If it blank, the tool generates random bytes.
+So you can't just use it for packaging.
+There is no minimum character entry or maximum character entry limit.
+However; It is your responsibility to generate a complex, punctuated, mixed case key.
+Important note 1: When you forget this key, there is no way to access any data.
+Important note 2: Random or any key you specify will not be written to any file.
+The management of your keys belongs to you.

+* `-m` – AES Encryption Mode

+Allows you to choose one of the AES encryption modes.
+Each of these encryption standards has different advantages and different usage scenarios.
+As this topic is complex and lengthy enough, it is left to the user to make the right decision.
+However, **GCM is a good choice** as it supports embedded authendication and parallelism.

 ## Examples

 You should visit the [examples folder](https://github.com/SeanTolstoyevski/paket/tree/master/examples) to see some use cases, how it works, and more.

 ## 😋 If you like this

 * 📝🖊 Please consider creating a PR or emailing me for grammatical errors and other language issues in documents.
 English is **not my native language**.
 	- And we have a few not fixed issues right now.  [🤔 Any ideas or code for these](https://github.com/SeanTolstoyevski/paket/blob/master/developing_and_contribute.md).
 * 💰🤑 If you don't want to do any of them and want to give financial support (like a cup of french press), you can send an e-mail
 * 🌟⭐ And send a star.
 This is the greatest favor.
 I'm looking for a job.
 Employers are not so optimistic in Turkey against disabled users.
 But any good project with a few stars can win over employers hearts.

+## 🤔 FAQ

+* **Q**: Is it really secure?
+How secure is it?

+**A**: Frankly the person who wants to get the data can crack anything if tries.
+Especially if the program you are distributing runs directly on the user's computer and all data is with the program.
+However, what AES and Package do is complex enough.
+Don't Remember, **every executable file is sensitive to disassembly**.
+You can pass your files through other complex processes before encrypting them.
+However, this causes your program to load files into memory slowly at run time.

+* **Q**: What encryption algorithm does it use?

+**A**: AES CFB, CTR, GCM, OFB.
+If enough people write to add new algorithms, we will add new algorithms to the extent that golang supports it.

+* **Q**: So this is the file format with a TOC?

+**A**: No, there is no file format.
+The whole process is executed by the Golang runtime.
+Anyone trying to inspect the file will only see the binary data.
+The person who wants to get the data must disassemble  the Golang executable program.
+The only downside is that the more files are saved to the table, the greater the memory requirement.
+I guess nobody writes 10000 files.